Trip Length: 7 days, 6 nights

-Trip Inclusions: Private transportation and English speaking guide the entire week from airport pickup to airport dropoff; 6 nights hotel, (comfortable and well located two to three star hotel, upgrades available for small extra charge upon request), breakfast Days 2 through 7; Machu Picchu standard entrance ticket, Round trip train ticket, Round trip bus ticket.
+Trip Inclusions: Private transportation and English speaking guide, the entire week from airport pickup to airport dropoff; all camping equipment including tent, sleeping pad, and sleeping bag; mules to carry all your gear; Breakfast Days 2 through 7, lunch Days 2 through 5, dinner Days 1 through 5; Machu Picchu standard entrance ticket, Round trip train ticket, Round trip bus ticket.
 It also includes unlimited phone and email support with our owner from beginning to end, including 24/7 support in English to a toll free US number while you are in Peru.

 Trip Exclusions: Does not include lunches or dinners, entrance to Choquequirau (approx $16)